BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Constipation

-If you’re stopped up and you’ve done all the usual prevention—eaten lots of fibrous foods, drunk lots of water and taken plenty of walks—ask your doctor if a fiber supplement or stool softener is safe to take.
+If you’re stopped up and you’ve done all the usual prevention—eaten lots of fibrous foods, had lots of water and taken plenty of walks—ask your doctor if a fiber supplement or stool softener is safe to take.

 Hemorrhoids